Our Approach to Sustainability

 Governance

-ESG Materiality and other sustainability matters are first discussed at the Environment Committee, Corporate Conduct Committee, and other committees as well as business execution organizations.
+ESG Materiality and other sustainability matters are first discussed at the Environment Committee and other committees as well as business execution organizations.
 The Sustainability Promotion Committee chaired by the Representative Director, Chief Operating Officer and President then gives more in-depth consideration to the order of priority and resource allocation pertaining to related initiatives, and proposes matters for discussion at the Executive Committee and Board of Directors.

-For each area of ESG Materiality, we have set KGIs for 2030, KPIs for 2026, and KPIs under the 2024 Medium-term Plan as goals and indicators for assessing our progress.
+For each area of ESG Materiality, we have set Our Goal for 2035, KPIs for 2030, and KPIs for 2027 as goals and indicators for assessing our progress.
 The progress status is reported to the Board of Directors and Executive Committee at least once a year.

-Major sustainability-related matters pertaining to ESG Materiality that were proposed to the Board of Directors in FY2023
+Major sustainability-related matters pertaining to ESG Materiality that were proposed to the Board of Directors in FY2024

 Sustainability Promotion Structure